 You also have the option to transfer to open employment or customised employment from here.

-- have a disability or mental illness
+- who have a disability or mental illness

-- are enthusiastic and motivated to work
+- with enthusiasm and motivation to work

 Get in touch today!
 For more information and to express your interest, contact us on 1800 610 665 or through email.